Last updated on April 16, 2025

 4.)
 CRM Forever

-virtual contact center, helping your customers get in touch with you – albeit very publicly.
+Social media isn’t just a way to give followers your daily routes.
+Social media platforms also function as a virtual contact center, helping your customers contact you – albeit very publicly.
 You will eventually get some complaints and bad reviews.
 A single one of these can totally derail your business if you let it.

 Complaints are a way to build rapport and address customer concerns.
 A well-handled complaint may very well be the thing that earns you a loyal customer or even a brand evangelist.